Yatterman Night: Plot

 A long time ago, the Yattermen were heroes of justice who fought against the evil Doronbow Gang, exiling them and bringing peace to the Yatter Kingdom.
 Several generations later, however, the Yattermen have since become corrupt with power while everyone else has been forced to live in poverty and despair.
-After losing her mother to the Yattermen's selfishness, Leopard, a direct descendant of the gang's leader Doronjo, reforms the Doronbow Gang with Boyacky and Tonzra's descendants, Voltkatze and Elephantus, to rebel against the corrupt Yattermen.
+After losing her mother to the Yattermen's selfishness, Leopard, a direct good descendant of the gang's leader Doronjo, reforms the Doronbow Gang with Boyacky and Tonzra's good descendants, Voltkatze and Elephantus, to rebel against the corrupt Yattermen.